-Right of Access
+Right of access

 You can request a copy of the personal data we hold about you.

-Right to Rectification
+Right to rectification

-Right to Erasure (‘Right to be Forgotten’)
+Right to erasure (‘right to be forgotten’)

-Right to Restriction of Processing
+Right to restriction of processing

-You can ask that we restrict your personal data (i.e., keep but not use) where:
+You can ask that we restrict your personal data (i.e. keep but not use) where:

 We can continue to use your personal data:

-Right to Data Portability
+Right to data portability

-Right to Object
+Right to object

-You have a right to object to the processing of your personal data in those cases where we are processing your personal data in reliance on our legitimate interests.
-In such a case we will stop processing your personal data unless we can demonstrate compelling legitimate interests which override your interests and you have a right to request information on the balancing test we have carried out.
+You have a right to object to the processing of your personal data where we are processing your personal data in reliance on our legitimate interests.
+In these cases, we will stop processing your personal data unless we can demonstrate compelling legitimate interests which override your interests.
+You have a right to request information on the balancing test we have carried out.

-Right to Complain
+Right to complain

-Data Protection Commission
+Irish Data Protection Commission:

-- Changes to our Privacy Notice
+8. Changes to our Privacy Notice